 Feeding is always an exciting time in the sanctuary.
 The animals get really excited when they hear the food truck being loaded up!
 Today, I am going focus on how, what, and when we feed our big cats, then later I will talk about how we feed our small cats.
-Of course, we can’t forget about our fruit eaters, the kinkajous and coatimundi!
-Dr. Chloe Wilde discussed feeding kinkajous on March 8, 2019, and we will get to them as well, I promise!
+Of course, we can’t forget about our last two species, the kinkajous and coatimundi!
+Dr. Chloe Wilde discussed feeding kinkajous on March 8, 2019, and we will get to the coatimundi as well, I promise!

 But today, we are going to focus on feeding the big cats.
 Now, there are a couple different ways you can classify big cats.
 Here at Carolina Tiger Rescue, we classify big cats by the sounds they make.
 Big cats roar and small cats purr!
 The big cats we have here are the tigers, lions, and leopard.
 Cougars are not big cats because they purr, but we feed them on a big cat schedule because of their size.
 Big cats get fed five days a week here at Carolina Tiger Rescue; the days they do not eat are called fasting days.
 They do not eat on Tuesdays, and then depending on the schedule for the week, they will fast either Friday or Saturday.
 The reason for fasting is because big cats do not eat every day in the wild.
 They take down larger prey which they will gorge themselves on and this will keep them satisfied for a couple days.
 They also are not always able to catch prey!
 Tigers for example, on average, are only able to take down prey about 10% of the time, so when they do catch prey they will eat as much as they can immediately!
 Our cats, though, don’t have to worry about hunting, they are prescribed an appropriate amount of food by our vet and fed on a regular basis which helps keep them at a healthy weight!